An invariance principle for ergodic scale-free random environments: Introduction

 \subsection{Basic definitions}

 The goal of this paper is to prove that simple random walks on certain random planar lattices have Brownian motion as a scaling limit.
 We will consider random planar lattices whose laws are ``translation invariant modulo scaling'' in a sense we will define, but not necessarily translation invariant in the usual sense.
 Along the way, we will also explain how certain familiar tools (such as the ergodic theorem) can be adapted to this setting.
-In this subsection, we define and discuss four terms: embedded lattice (with conductances), translation invariant modulo scaling, ergodic modulo scaling, and specific Dirichlet energy.
+In this subsection, we define and discuss three terms: embedded lattice (with conductances), translation invariant modulo scaling, and ergodic modulo scaling.
 The impatient reader can skim this subsection quickly on a first read (referring back later as needed) and proceed to the results overview in Section~\ref{sec-resultoverview}.

-\begin{defn} An \emph{embedded lattice} $\mcl M$ is a graph (multiple edges and self-loops allowed) embedded into $\BB C$ in such a way that each edge is a simple curve with zero Lebesgue measure, the edges intersect only at their endpoints, and each compact subset of $\BB C$ intersects at most finitely many edges of $\mcl M$.
+\begin{defn} An \emph{embedded lattice} $\mcl M$ is an infinite, locally finite, planar, undirected graph (multiple edges and self-loops allowed) embedded into $\BB C$ in such a way that each edge is a simple (unparametrized) curve with zero Lebesgue measure, the edges intersect only at their endpoints, each compact subset of $\BB C$ intersects at most finitely many edges of $\mcl M$, and each connected component of $\BB C\setminus \mcl M$ is compact.
 For an embedded lattice $\mcl M$, we write $\mcl E\mcl M$ for the set of edges of $\mcl M$ and $\mcl F \mcl M$ for the set of faces of $\mcl M$, i.e., the set of closures of connected components of $\BB C\setminus \mcl M$.
 An \emph{embedded lattice with conductances} is an embedded lattice $\mcl M$ together with a function $\frk c = \frk c_{\mcl M} : \mcl E\mcl M \rta (0,\infty)$.
 By a slight abuse of notation we write $\mcl M$ instead of $(\mcl M,\frk c)$.
-We write $\BB M$ for the space of all embedded lattices with conductances. \end{defn}
+We write $\BB M$ for the space of all embedded lattices with conductances.

+A \emph{finite embedded lattice} is defined in the same manner as above, except that the graph is required to be finite and $\BB C$ is replaced by $\ol U$, where $U$ is a bounded sub-domain of $\BB C$. \end{defn}

 For $\mcl M \in \BB M$ and a set $A\subset\BB C$, we write $\mcl M(A)$ for the embedded lattice consisting of all of the vertices and edges of $\mcl M$ which lie on the boundaries of faces of $\mcl M$ which intersect $A$ (the conductances are the same).
 We endow $\BB M$ with a metric in which $\mcl M'$ and $\mcl M$ are ``close'' when they look very similar on a large finite ball.
 There are many ways to do this, but we fix the following for concreteness: for embedded lattices $\mcl M,\mcl M'$ with conductances $\frk c , \frk c'$, we define their distance by \eqb \BB d^{\op{EL}}(\mcl M,\mcl M') := \int_0^\infty e^{-r} \wedge \inf_{f_r} \left\{ \sup_{z\in \BB C} |z - f_r(z)| + \max_{e\in \mcl E\mcl M(B_r(0))} |\frk c(e) - \frk c'(f_r(e)) | \right\} \,dr \eqe where the infimum is over all homeomorphisms $f_r : \BB C\rta \BB C$ such that $f_r$ takes each vertex (resp.\ edge) of $\mcl M(B_r(0))$ to a vertex (resp.\ edge) of $\mcl M'(B_r(0))$, and $f_r^{-1}$ does the same with $\mcl M$ and $\mcl M'$ reversed.
 Note that the integrand is equal to $e^{-r}$ for each $r > 0$ such that no such homeomorphism exists.
 When we speak of random embedded lattices, we implicitly assume that their laws are defined w.r.t.\ the Borel $\sigma$-algebra associated to the topology defined by \eqref{eqn-map-metric}.